Somehow I’m in my 40’s now – how did that happen? Turning the Big 4-0 spurred me on to review and improve my finances.

 While getting our wills and life insurance policies in place, we tackled paying off Jenn’s car (Honda Pilot 2017).

-It took six months to save up enough to pay it off (from 1/11 to 7/11/2019).
-That was a long haul since we were also balancing having great family times including trips to the Outer Banks and Gettysburg.
+It took six months to save up enough to pay it off.
+That was a long haul since we were also balancing having great family times including vacations.

 But we did it.
 I paid the regular payments of course ($544/month) plus the $411/month that was freed up from paying off my car.
 And I sold some stocks ($9,000) and cryptocurrency ($2,000) and continued to work overtime.